amayler/Homolog-a_Persistente/README.md

 *The data used in this study are generated in running time by the programs.
 The data set is created randomly and processed by the program.*

+## Citation

+If you use this code in your research, please cite our article:
+> [cite: ]

 ## Contact

 For any questions regarding the code, please open an issue in this repository or contact [jremigio@ujat.mx].